kwangjunahn/dion2-shard/README.md

 | PyTorch FSDP2      | Yes  |  Yes  | Yes  |   Yes   |
 | PyTorch FSDP2 + TP | Yes  |  No   | No   |   No    |

-For faster performance, both of these optimizers will process parameters in batches and interleave multiple batches to overlap compute with communication.
+For faster performance, these optimizers will process parameters in batches and interleave multiple batches to overlap compute with communication.

 We include optimizer implementations in the `dion/` directory of this repo.

 * `dion.py`: High-performance version of Dion.
 Depending on how each batch of matrices is sharded, we select the best communication patterns to compute Dion's orthonormal update.
 All-reduce operations may be split into reduce-scatter and all-gather across the batch dimension to more efficiently distribute work and avoid redundant computation.
 * `muon.py`: High-performance version of Muon.
 For sharded matrices, all-to-all communication is used to simultaneously unshard and distribute a batch of matrices.
 For replicated matrices, Muon will distribute work across all devices and all-gather final results.
-* `dion2.py`: A preliminary implementation of Dion2, which uses a similar all-to-all communication pattern to distribute orthonormalization.
-Only an $\alpha$-fraction of the momentum matrix is orthonormalized, leaving room for additional communication optimizations.
+* **`dion2.py`**: High-performance implementation of Dion2, using a similar all-to-all communication pattern for distributed orthonormalization.
+Only an α-fraction of the momentum matrix is communicated and orthonormalized, significantly reducing both communication overhead and computation cost.
 * `normuon.py`: A variant of the Muon optimizer that introduces neuron-wise normalization to improve stability and convergence efficiency, modified to take similar arguments as `muon.py`.
 See [the paper](https://arxiv.org/abs/2510.05491) for more details.

 We also provide some reference implementations: